xuanzee/PUI2016_fb55/HW3_fb55/README.md

 __Extra Credit__: FIT a gaussian to the distribution of means

+### GRADING:

+Your notebook must:
+- generate the distributions, correctly generated for each of the 5 ditributions, all with same mean.
+- display all plots: a scatter plot per distribution and a histogram of all distributions, usual rules for plotting applying: visible and readable axes, title, legend, caption.
+- each plot must have a caption which describes the plot in terms of Central Limit Theorem

 ### Assignment 2: Set up the work for data-driven inference based on CitiBike data.
 You should, even more than usual, work in groups for this!

 ### I developed an example [here] (https://github.com/fedhere/PUI2016_fb55/blob/master/HW3_fb55/citibikes_gender.ipynb)